encoredev/encore/docs/develop/cli-reference.md

 Use '--env=local' to generate it based on your local development version of the app.

 Supported language codes are:
+- go: A Go client using the net/http package
-  typescript: A TypeScript-client using the in-browser Fetch API
+- typescript: A TypeScript-client using the in-browser Fetch API

 ```bash